ClusterHQ/powerstrip/README.rst

 Post-hook plugin endpoints receive POSTs like this
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Post-hooks get called after the response from Docker is complete but before it has been sent back to the user.
+Post-hooks get called after the response from Docker is complete but before it has been sent back to the client.
 Both the initial request and the Docker response are included in the POST body.

 Plugins thus get a chance to modify or delay the response from Docker to the client.